ShrishailSGajbhar/Bet-Box-Using-React/Readme.md

 * ES7 React/redux snippets
 * Tailwind CSS intellisense

-For detailed explanation of each step in building this app, refer "React crash course" section of the Udemy course [1]
+For detailed explanation of each step used in building this app, refer "React crash course" section of this  Udemy course [1]

 # Reference
 1. [ChatGPT AI Voice Chatbot Build with React and FAST API Combo](https://www.udemy.com/course/chatgpt-ai-voice-chatbot-build-with-react-and-fast-api-combo/)